jndiogo/sibila/examples/tag/readme.md

 In this example we'll summarize and classify customer queries with tags.
+We'll use dataclasses to specify the structure of the information we want extracted (we could also use Pydantic BaseModel classes).

-To use a local model, make sure you have its file in the folder "../../models/".
+To use a local model, make sure you have its file in the folder "../../models".
 You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/setup-local-models/#default-model-used-in-the-examples-openchat).
 If you use a different one, don't forget to set its filename in the name variable below, after the text "llamacpp:".

 To use an OpenAI model, make sure you defined the env variable OPENAI_API_KEY with a valid token and uncomment the line after "# to use an OpenAI model:".